 The following bloggers guessed last week’s photograph location correctly:

-Something to Ponder About this Monday
+History and Art is Something Beautiful to Ponder About

 If we are ever to begin to design our own art, we need an understanding of the various elements and principles of design, and how they combine to create an overall pleasing visual effect.
 So far, in previous posts, we have looked at Line and Shape, and how they contribute to art forms.
 This week, we focus on the element of ‘SPACE’ and find how it can assist to create a better design.

 Space as an element of art that refers to the area around objects: either Positive Space: that is areas occupied by an object or form and, Negative Space: the area in, between, around, or within objects.
 Every positive shape is surrounded by negative space.